Anita Douthat: Artistic process

 Douthat makes large photograms.
 She places found objects, chosen for their transparent or opaque qualities, atop photosensitive paper and lets the light burn through to create silhouette-like imagery.
 Later, the paper is chemically gold-toned—it gets a purplish color—and fixed for permanence.
 Her Alterations series is of life size images of women's apparel, including wedding dresses.

 Professional career

 From 1985 to 1992, she was curator of the Photographic Resource Center at Boston University and is currently associate director of the Carl Solway Gallery (Cincinnati, OH).

 Early works

 1974- Photographed the Mayan ruins for an academic journal about early Mayan Society.
 Collection of 5 photographs were published in the Chicago Review.

 Personal life

-Stated that one of her professors, Professor Siegel, at Illinois Institute of Technology was one of the first people who peaked her interest in the technical aspects of photography.
+Stated that one of her professors, Professor Siegel, at Illinois Institute of Technology was one of the first people who piqued her interest in the technical aspects of photography.

 She currently resides in Alexandria, Kentucky.